urschrei/Geopython/README.md

 [Convert_Folium](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/convert_folium.ipynb): demonstrates the use of the [Folium](https://github.com/wrobstory/folium) library for creating web-based maps from Python data (pandas) using [Leaflet](http://leafletjs.com) to generate a choropleth map

 [Contour](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/contour.ipynb): demonstrates interpolation of irregularly-spaced point data (mean rainfall) into a regular grid, calculating a contour plot, and imposing it onto a basemap (see graphic above).
 I then compare two approaches for generating surfaces – Delaunay Natural Neighbour (`matplotlib.griddata`), and refinement of a coarse Delaunay mesh using `matplotlib.UniformTriRefiner`, which uses recursive subdivision and cubic interpolation.
+High-res images are available in the [data](data) folder, all beginning with `rainfall_`.

 [Plaques_Geopandas](http://nbviewer.ipython.org/github/urschrei/Geopython/blob/master/plaques_geopandas.ipynb): demonstrates [Geopandas](http://geopandas.org) and its spatial join functionality, used to create a choropleth.